20 Participants Needed

 The trial protocol does not specify if you need to stop taking your current medications.
 However, it mentions that you should not have had certain therapies like T-cell cytotoxic therapy within 3 months before joining.
 It's best to discuss your current medications with the trial team.

-What makes the treatment CLBR001 + ABBV-461 unique for breast cancer?
+What evidence suggests that CLBR001 + ABBV-461 could be an effective treatment for breast cancer?

 CB